practable/admin-tools/terraform/README.md

 ### Updating an instance size in place

+Remember to check for future bookings beforehand, so you can re-upload those as well.

 This took around 2m30s when upgrading `ed0` from `e2-highcpu-2` to `e2-standard-2`

+4/12/25 - updated ed0 from `e2-standard-2` to `e2-small`, in-place, as no longer in use but wanted as a reference (if needed).
+The in-place change took 2m50s.
+Additional time required afterwards for instance to restart, ca 2mins (not measured, just an estimate).

+Also updated ed0-alternate from `e2-standard-2` to `e2-standard-4` which took 2m50.
+Server comes back up on its own.
+Manifest needs reloading.

 ## Background